CaiqueRibeiro/CaiqueRibeiro/README.md

 - 🚀 I’m a Backend developer (but I know some magic in front too)
 - 💻 NodeJS, GoLang, ReactJS, Solidity
-- ✨ Degree in System Analysis and Development / Design
+- ✨ Degree in System Analysis and Development / Design | MBA in Solutions Architecture | MBA in Advanced Golang

 <h2>Technologies and tools:</h2>
 <p>